 During a tummy tuck, the abdominal wall muscles are tightened and excess fatty tissue and skin are removed to improve the body contour.
 The goal is a narrower, flatter abdomen.
 Realistic expectations are important, so remember that the tummy tuck is not a substitute for weight loss.

 During the consultation, we consider your age, physical condition, and lifestyle to determine if you are a proper candidate for tummy tuck surgery.
 We also perform a complete medical history and careful examination.
 The best candidates will have no health problems and wish only to remove an excess deposit of fat or loose abdominal skin.

 Patients on a weight-loss plan should be close to their target weight before having the operation.
-If you are planning on having children in the future, it may be a good idea to hold off on surgery in order to prevent the effects of pregnancy from altering the results of your tummy tuck.
-To minimize the possibility of excess bleeding, you will need to avoid taking drugs containing aspirin, non-steriodal anti-inflammatory medications or herbal supplements.
+If you are planning on having children in the future, it may be a good idea to postpone surgery in order to prevent the effects of pregnancy from altering the results of your tummy tuck.
+To minimize the possibility of excess bleeding, you will need to avoid taking drugs containing aspirin, non-steriodal, anti-inflammatory medications, or herbal supplements.
 You will also be advised to bathe well with an antiseptic soap for several days prior to surgery.

 The Abdominoplasty Procedure: What to Expect

 Abdominoplasty is performed using general anesthesia.
 You may be given medication beforehand so you will feel relaxed.
 The surgery may take 2-5 hours, depending on your overall condition.
 You may be released after a few hours, or you may require a couple days of hospitalization.